107 of the best pro tips for scuba diving beginners to improve your diver skills

 The same principles apply to scuba diving too.
 There are many options now of adapting your existing scuba mask or of buying a new one which incorporates lenses to see underwater.

-Diving from a dive boat tips for beginners
+C. Diving from a dive boat tips for beginner scuba divers

 34. Dive boat etiquette